lorenzoferrarajr/lfj-configuration-builder/README.md

 The `ConfigurationBuilder` provides various methods that can be used to add configurations:

-- `withFile`: to add a single php file returning an array
+- `addFile`: to add a single php file returning an array
-- `withFiles`: to add multiple files
+- `addFiles`: to add multiple files
-- `withDirectory`: to add files located inside a directory
+- `addDirectory`: to add files located inside a directory
-- `withArray`: to add configuration from array
+- `addArray`: to add configuration from array

 ### Exceptions